Hello Surgeon

 Radial pulse location is found as following:

-• The examiner uses the index and middle fingers to locate the radial pulse, and counts the number of pulses in a 15-second interval and multiplies that number by 4 to determine the number of beats per minute.
+• When you locate the radial pulse, count the number of pulses in a 15-second interval and multiply that number by 4 to determine the number of beats per minute.

-• The examiner also attempts to determine the quality of the pulse: strong (bounding) or weak.
+• Also attempts to determine the quality of the pulse: strong (bounding) or weak.

 Radial Pulse Location